 The maintenance program should include major building systems such as plumbing, electrical, HVAC, as well as the general building condition and cleanliness.

-Having a preventive maintenance software and preventive maintenance plan with regular maintenance and repairs will assist to keep assets and equipment in good operating condition, avoid hazardous events and reduce costly repairs.
+Having a preventive maintenance software and preventive maintenance plan with regular maintenance and repairs will assist to keep assets and equipment in good operating condition, avoiding hazardous events and reducing costly repairs.

 Frequently Asked Questions (FAQs)

 1. What is a preventive maintenance checklist?